NiamhG42/GameTools-Final-Project/README.md

 * Modelled a glass dome to go around the city

-*Changed car controls
+* Changed car controls (Now Add Force)

-*Changed how camera works
+* Changed how camera works

+* Fixed issue where the player "car" clips through objects